MH370 Satellite Analysis Paper Released

 Key Takeaways:

-• Satellite communications company Inmarsat conducted a "clear language" analysis of high-tech data to establish the current search area for Malaysian Airlines Flight MH370.
+• Satellite communications company Inmarsat published an analysis detailing the high-tech detective work used to establish the search area for Malaysian Airlines Flight MH370.

-• Inmarsat's analysis of satellite signal returns was crucial in shifting the search area from off the coast of Vietnam to the remote southern Indian Ocean.
+• Inmarsat's data, which tracked satellite signal returns, was crucial in shifting the search location from off Vietnam to the remote southern Indian Ocean.

 See a mistake?
 Contact us.